tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   )
   ```

-At this point in the solution's review, switch to the solved version to continue by doing a dry walkthrough of the code since fitting the model takes up to 10 minutes.
+At this point in the solution's review, switch to the solved version to continue by doing a dry walkthrough of the code, since fitting the model takes up to 10 minutes.
 Highlight the following.

 * Once the model training finishes, we predict the classes using the testing data to start the model comparison.